-The INDECIS-QCSS4TT has been sequentially applied over the Tall Tower Dataset following the order stated in Figure 6.
-In except of the Surroundings check, wind speed and wind direction values have been analyzed individually by each of the QC routines.
+The QCSS4TT has been sequentially applied over the Tall Tower Dataset following the order stated in Figure 6.
+In except the Surroundings check, wind speed and wind direction values have been analyzed individually by each of the QC routines.
 As a first preliminary step, the Time Stamp test has filled with NA's wind values which time stamps were missing so that monthly files contain ordered data ranging from the first to the last day of the month and equally sampled according to the original interval sampling provided in the original datasets.
-These missing values have been added to the ones originally missing so a total of 12.1% of the time stamps contain missing observations.
+These missing values have been added to the ones initially missing, so a total of 12.1% of the time stamps contain missing observations.

 Then, a total of 240 371 908 of non-missing individual wind speed and wind direction values which represent the 85.7% of the dataset have been analyzed by each of the other 16 QC routines.
-After all this process, 228 780 679 values -representing up to 95.2% of the total non-missing data- passed successfully all the checks and can be considered reliable.
-On the contrary, 6 827 880 observations (i.e. the 2.8% of the total non-missing data) have been considered erroneous at least by one of the 16 QC tests.
-Potentially suspicious data which could need a further manual check represent the 1.8% of the total non-missing observations.
-Other group of data -which represents the 0.2% of the existing values- could have not been evaluated by 3 or more QC tests mainly because they have been found within periods with poor number of observations and the QC test was disabled to run over periods with huge amounts of missing data.
+After all this process, 228 780 679 values -representing up to 95.2% of the total non-missing data- passed all the checks successfully and can be considered reliable.
+On the contrary, 6 827 880 observations (i.e., the 2.8% of the total non-missing data) have been considered erroneous at least by one of the 16 QC tests.
+Potentially suspicious data which could need a further manual check represents the 1.8% of the total non-missing observations.
+Another group of data -which represents the 0.2% of the existing values- could not have been evaluated by 3 or more QC tests mainly because they have been found within periods with poor number of observations and the QC test was disabled to run over periods with vast amounts of missing data.
 Finally, the percentage of calm wind data is highly dependent on the geographical location of the tall tower.
 Met masts located in Southeast Asia contain the largest percentage of calms -reaching up to 24% of the total data-.
-The Quartile Occurrences check has flagged as erroneous the largest amount of data, whilst the Differences between extreme values of the wind distribution test did not flagged as erroneous any values.
+The Flat line check has flagged as erroneous the largest amount of data, while the Differences between extreme values of the wind distribution test did not flag as erroneous any individual value.
 It is also worth noting that several duplicated sequences have been observed within the same time series.
-Although it can be a usual and efficient practice to fill in missing data periods, we have considered flagging these duplicated data as incorrect.
-However, the user might decide whether filtering data according to this check's results or not.
+Although it can be a usual and efficient practice to fill in missing data periods, we deemed appropriate flagging these duplicated data as erroneous.

-Given that most of the data have passed successfully all the QC checks, it can be considered that the quality of the original data is rather good.
-Nevertheless, it is also important to take into account that the thresholds set during the design of the QC tests have been chosen in a careful way so that only the most incorrect data and gross errors are detected and flagged as wrong.
+Given that most of the data have passed all the QC checks successfully, it can be considered that the quality of the original data is rather good.
+Nevertheless, it is important to take into account that the selected thresholds have been chosen conservatively so that we minimize the flagging of potentially correct the data (also known as Type I errors).
 This conservative procedure prevents from flagging as 'Fail' -and eventually remove- extreme wind speed data produced during severe phenomena events which are usually subject of study.
 The performance of the QC tests as seen from the computational view is also diverse.
 Some routines are run and finished in a few seconds (such as Plausible value check or Occurrences of 0s and 360s) whereas others might need several hours to be completed.
 The tests that need more computational time are those that compute moving averages or variances such as the Systematic errors or the Abnormal variations tests.
-In addition, for longer and high resolution time series they may require bigger RAM memory (up to 30 GB in some cases).
+In addition, for longer and high-resolution time series they may require bigger RAM memory (up to 30 GB in some cases).